 A prevailing approach to setting strategy is to take a “present-forward” view of future possibilities: carefully gather and analyze data, look for quantitative proof that an investment opportunity will bear fruit, and act.
 This approach is based on an implicit view that tomorrow’s world will look similar to today’s.

 But such an approach can obscure potential growth opportunities because it constrains the aperture of possibilities to existing products and customers.
 For example, when a leading consumer appliance company began to develop a long-term growth strategy, it discovered a looming growth gap.
 It had long relied on growth through incremental improvements to its appliances, which kept the big retailers that sold its products satisfied.
-But because relationships with end customers, who could hold on to products for years at a time, were highly transactional, continuing this course would lead to few added revenues over time.
+But because relationships with end customers, who could hold on to products for years at a time, were highly transactional, continuing this course would lead to few added revenues over time as it does not make buying new versions of products essential.